aws/aws-cdk/packages/aws-cdk-docs/src/logical-ids.rst

 Logical IDs
 ###########

-When you synthesize a stack into a |CFN| template, the |cdk| assigns a
+When you synthesize a stack into an |CFN| template, the |cdk| assigns a
 `logical ID <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html>`_,
 which must be unique within the template,